Do you own an iOS or Android device? Check out our new app!

 This procedure will allow you to pick up to 10,000 items from a list of up to 1,000,000,000.
 (Actually, the list can be up to 2,000,000,001 items long but then you need to assign negative numbers to some of them, which can be a bit messy.)

 Yes.
-Not being an Excel macro wizard myself, I'm not sure this is the easiest way, but it should work.
+Not being Excel macro wizards ourselves, we're not sure this is the easiest way, but it should work.

-If someone wishes to donate a macro to do the job, email it to me and I'll put it here.
+If someone wishes to donate a macro to do the job, email us and we'll put it here.

 Generating true random numbers takes time.
 The RANDOM.ORG setup uses an array of radios that pick up atmospheric noise.
-Each radio generates approximately 3,000 bits per second.
+Each radio generates approximately 8,000 bits per second.
 The random bits produced by the radios are used as the raw material for all the different generators you see on RANDOM.ORG.
 Each time you use one of the generators, you spend some bits.
 By enforcing a limit on the number of bits you can use per day, the quota system prevents any one person from hogging all the numbers.
-(Believe me, this was a big problem before I implemented the quota system.)
+(Believe us, this was a big problem before we implemented the quota system.)

 A bit is a value that can be either 0 or 1.
 On RANDOM.ORG, a bit is the basic unit of randomness.
 The generator essentially generates one long string of one 0s and 1s.
 Every time you request some numbers, flip some coins or use one of the other services, you use some of these bits.
 Exactly how many depends on which of the services you are using.
 For example, flipping a single coin with the Coin Flipper uses exactly one bit.
 If the bit is 0, your coin comes up reverse (typically tails) and if it's 1, the coin comes up obverse (typically heads).